ANDA-NI-2026/.github/profile/README.md

 ### 3. Open the Repo in VS Code or Jupyter Lab

+> Note: Jupyter Lab only fits comfortably to the ANDA Course; for NI, we will be using the IDE-focused Visual Studio Code much more.

 For jupyer lab: `pixi run jupyter`.
 After JupyterLab opens, select the `anda-<day>` kernel.

 ### 4. Watch the Video Lectures